top of page

 Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch

-The longest station name and I bet no one would be able to pronounce this in one breath, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch means what the picture spells out in Welsh and is the second longest place in the world.
-The 'honour' of the first is the 85-letter Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu in Māori language in New Zealand.
+The longest station name and I bet no 'normal' person would be able to pronounce this in one breath, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch means what the picture spells out in Welsh and is the second longest place in the world.
+The above station name also gives the meaning of this outrageous town name.
+The pronunciation is best nailed by this weather presenter in this clip.
 The town is around 10 km away from Gwynedd and other than this name, this little town is very uninteresting and I bet the only reason why people come to this station is to read this name, including myself.

-Buy and Do
+Experience, Buy and Do

 Caernarfon is probably the best place to see, hear and speak the Welsh language.
 Over 80% of the population speak Welsh, and it is practised commonly amongst the locals.